-Lyons, Benenson & Company Inc. ("Lyons Benenson"), an independent compensation consultant, provided advice and support to the Compensation Committee for our 2022 executive compensation program and in prior years.
-Lyons Benenson, which provided these services to the Compensation Committee since our IPO, was retained directly by the Compensation Committee, which, in its sole discretion, has sole authority to select, approve, retain, terminate and oversee its relationship with the firm.
-Lyons Benenson did not provide other consulting services to NLCP or any of our executive officers in 2022.
-In selecting a compensation consultant, the Compensation Committee considers the independence of such consultant in accordance with any applicable rules and regulations of the SEC and other applicable laws relating to independence of advisors and consultants.
-The Compensation Committee concluded that no conflict of interest exists that would prevent Lyons Benenson from independently advising the Compensation Committee.
+Lyons, Benenson & Company Inc. ("Lyons Benenson"), an independent compensation consultant, provided advice and support to the compensation committee for our 2024 executive compensation program and in prior years.
+Lyons Benenson, which provided these services to the compensation committee since our IPO, was retained directly by the compensation committee, which, in its sole discretion, has sole authority to select, approve, retain, terminate and oversee its relationship with the firm.
+Lyons Benenson did not provide other consultant generation consultant in accordance with any applicable rules and regulations of the SEC and other applicable laws relating to independence of advisors and consultants.
+The compensation committee concluded that no conflict of interest exists that would prevent Lyons Benenson from independently advising the compensation committee.